Sevier County business owner hosting prom for those whose schools won’t have one this year

 Flasher knows that picking out the perfect dress or tux is all part of the fun.

-It’s a sense of normacy high schoolers have been missing this entire school year.
+It’s a sense of normalcy high schoolers have been missing this entire school year.

 “I didn’t go to my eighth-grade prom, I didn’t get to finish middle school,” said Gabriella Fox, a freshman at Sevier County High School.
-“I had to go to high school not finishing my eight grade year.
+“I had to go to high school not finishing my eighth-grade year.
 It was really bad.”

 The feeling is mutual for Alexis Cureton who has already graduated and who didn’t get to have a prom her senior year.